rzrasel/office-sm-ios-swift-shurjopay-sdk-v2/README.md

 ## License

 ShurjopaySdk is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more info